CapDevCostaRica/python_react_bootcamp/backend/contributors/danielmadriz/dnd/README.md

 - Clear intent
   With might be important for scalability pourposes

+### **3. Dependency Inversion Principle**

+As a design principle use Dependency Inversion to avoid direct coupling with external elements.
+To do this:
+always initialize components with dependencies.
+Make the constructor to depend on abstractions (interfaces described above), not on concrete implementations

+### **4. Proxy Chache Strategy**

+Business logic service for monster operations.
+Implements the Cache-Aside pattern:

+1. Check cache first (fast path)
+2. If cache miss, fetch from external API
+3. Store in cache for future requests
+4. Return result with caching metadata

 ## 📝 **License**

 This project is part of the Python React Bootcamp Exercise #1.